AdobeDocs/experience-platform.en/help/landing/license-usage-and-guardrails/data-management-best-practices.md

 #### Experience Event expirations {#event-expirations}

-The capability allows you to automatically remove behavioral data from the Profile Store that is no longer valuable for your use cases.
-Once an expiration value is applied to a Profile-enabled dataset.
+The capability allows you to automatically remove behavioral data from a Profile-enabled dataset that is no longer valuable for your use cases.
 See the overview on [Experience Event expirations](../../profile/event-expirations.md) for details on how this process works once it is enabled for a dataset.

 ## Summary of best practices for license usage compliancy {#best-practices}